davebenson/doom4-walkthrough/README.md

 The right-hand cave has a suit of armor and an Automap.

-The left-hand cave has a teleporter to a treasure room of sorts with a recording.
+The left-hand cave has a green teleporter to a treasure room of sorts with Codex Entry "Artifacts / Slayer's Testament #2".
-You could teleport back, but instead look for the exit corridor and find a Codex Entry and an Elite Guard.
+You could teleport back, but instead look for the exit corridor and find another Codex Entry "Environments / Kadingir Sanctum" and Elite Guard #3.

 Finish the detour by following the corridor and using the yellow lift to cross the chasm.
-If you go straight, then left, you should see the stairs leading down to the Rune Challenge (and likely a suit of armor on them).
+If you go straight, then left, you should see the stairs leading down to Rune Challenge #2 (and a suit of armor).

-Descend the stairs about halfway (above the decorative gate) and look for a ledge to the left you can jump onto to find a secret:  the Mancubus Model Redguy.
+Descend the stairs about halfway (above the decorative gate) and look for a ledge to the left you can jump onto to find Secret #3: "Mancubus Model, Redguy".

-Back at the top of the stairs, find a Field Drone (nows time to get the Gauss Cannon's Siege Mode) and a Codex Entry "Artifacts / Doom Marine".
+Back at the top of the stairs, find a Field Drone #1 (now's time to get the Gauss Cannon's Siege Mode) and a Codex Entry "Artifacts / Doom Marine".

 A few stray small armor mark the top of a steep staircase.
 Descend it to see a holographic replay of Dr Hayden and some guards.